PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 b) Symmetry in the horizontal axis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Complications from the horizontal axis in particular and any combinations involving it, the left/right system, interchangeability of the two horizontal systems, implications for 'same' direction in** :ref:`sign type<sign_type_module>`.
+**Complications from the horizontal axis in particular and any combinations involving it, the left/right system, interchangeability of the two horizontal systems, implications for 'same' direction in** :ref:`sign_type_module`.

 [The issue with what horizontal symmetry even means: if the hands are moving towards each other, are they moving in the same direction? or if they're both moving to the signer's left, are they moving in the same direction?
 This is an issue with definition: the same in terms of what?]